With so many car crashes each year, could driverless cars save lives? Technology like this is expected to surge in 2017.

 If you keep one step ahead of the newest gadgets, you’re probably among the 21 percent of Americans using technology to track your health.
 The latest tools are wearable fitness tracking devices.
 There are tools that track the number of steps you take in a day, the calories you have burned and your sleep quality … Read More

 Click, swipe, pinch, expand.
 With smartphones and tablets, we find the information we want in a flash.
 But what happens to our bodies when we constantly look down at mobile devices?
-Our neck muscles become unbalanced, says Cleveland Clinic chiropractor Andrew Bang, DC, of the Center for Integrative Medicine.
-This can lead to poor posture, neck … Read More
+Our neck muscles become unbalanced, says chiropractor Andrew Bang, DC.
+This can lead to poor posture, neck pain, numbness, headache and, in time, arthritis. … Read More

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 It’s the kind of sensational story that was destined to go viral.
 In April, London’s Telegraph newspaper reported that a British four-year-old who spends four hours a day on an iPad® has become so “addicted” that her parents send her to therapy.
 The story prompted worldwide shares, tweets and blogs, as serious questions about young … Read More